unjs/consola/README.md

 You can choose between one of the built-in reporters or bring your own.

-By default `FancyReporter` is registered for modern terminals or `BasicReporer` will be used if running in limited environments such as CIs.
+By default `FancyReporter` is registered for modern terminals or `BasicReporter` will be used if running in limited environments such as CIs.

 Available reporters: